OpenBuildings/timestamped-migrations/README.md

 * remove_index
 * change_table

 If you need to perform tasks specific to your database (for example create a foreign key constraint) then the execute method allows you to execute arbitrary SQL.
-A migration is just a regular PHP class so you’re not limited to these functions.
+A migration is just a regular PHP class so you're not limited to these functions.
 For example after adding a column you could write code to set the value of that column for existing records (if necessary using your models).

 Here's a quick example of all of this at work